Testosterone Blood Test – Complete, Clear & Patient-Friendly Guide

 Test Preparation

-The test involves drawing blood from a vein in your arm, and results are normally available within 24 hours.
+Blood is drawn from a vein in the arm, and results are usually available within 24 hours.

 When to Consult a Doctor